 Remote mountains and glittering lakes punctuate the endless steppe in the world’s ninth largest country, where the gleaming capital is a shrine to bold modernism and the people are genuinely welcoming.
 One of the big attractions of a trip to Kazakhstan is its low tourist footfall, meaning that you get to experience the culture undiluted and with minimal overseas influence.
 Blaze a trail among pristine natural attractions, buzzing bazaars and historic monuments where few tourists have ventured.
 The empty landscapes are enough to take your breath away - the steppes and mountain ranges give way to shimmering lakes and desert canyons.
 If you tire of all that jaw-dropping beauty, head to Almaty where you can indulge in luxury hotels and fine dining.

 There are many wonderful experiences to be had in this ancient Central Asian land.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Kazakhstan.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top three things to do in Kazakhstan.

 The high-end mountain resort of Shymbulak is within a half hour drive from Almaty, Kazakhstan's biggest city, and provides some of the best skiing in Central Asia.
 Take a ride on one of the cable cars and admire snow-cloaked peaks topping 3,000 metres.
 While the slopes aren't hugely challenging, they're perfect for learners and great for a few days break from a cultural trip to the more bustling areas.
 The best months to go skiing in Kazakhstan are September and October.

-Also known as the ‘Grand Canyon’s little brother’, Charyn Canyon is truly spectacular.
-The 12 million year old gorge is tucked between mountain ranges and was formed over millennia by the wind carving fantastic shapes from the rock.
+Canyon Also known as the ‘Grand Canyon’s little brother’, Charyn Canyon is truly spectacular.
+The 12 million year-old gorge is tucked between mountain ranges in Kazakhstan's southeast and was formed over millennia by wind-erosion, carving fantastic shapes from the rock.
 The famous Charyn River rapids offer some of the best white-water rafting in Asia, but you can just look if you prefer!
 To make the trip truly memorable, camp overnight in a yurt and make sure you’re up for sunrise.